johnwinans/Verilog-Examples/case/case0/README.md

 # Observations:

-- The wildcard matches in these examples just happen to match against 0 values in the case items.
+- The wildcard matches of data in `D` in these examples just happen to match against 0 values in the case items.
 This is only because the order of the items in the source code are in ascending order.
 If we rearrange the order of the items, we can get different results from `casex` and `casez`!